kpocza/LoWe/docs/x.md

 8. Run X programs in wmaker

-   The actual GUI is presented in the Framebuffer Exposer window.
+   The actual GUI is presented through the Framebuffer Exposer window.
 If it has focus, the keyboard input is forwarded to X. To capture (and release) mouse hold the Ctrl+Alt keys and click the left mouse button on top of the mouse cursor presented in the above mentioned window.

 ![run progs](img/x/06_wmakerrunning.jpg "Run graphical apps")